goldsborough/algs4/stacks-queues/README.md

 - Doubling strategy: double the capacity each time new space must be allocated (when size == capacity).

+Applications:

+- Back button in a Web browser.
+- Recursion in a compiler.
+- Undo in a word processor.

+Often can model recursion with an explicit stack.

 ### Shrinking:

 - Thrashing: if we halve the capacity when the stack is half-full, a push-pop-push-pop ... sequence may cause many re-allocations.